 Heritage or historical attraction examples: Blue Mosque, Istanbul (Turkey), Buckingham Palace, London (UK), Macchu Picchu (Peru), Ankor Was (Cambodia).

-Some man-made attractions are not purpose built for tourism.
+Some man-made types of tourist attractions are not purpose built for tourism.
 Instead, they have been adapted for the purposes of tourism.

 There are a wide range of buildings, areas and places that have historical or culturally significance.
 These places are often restored or protected and then displayed to tourists.